-Like many people, you may never have been an agent under a power of attorney before.
-That's why we created Managing someone else's money: Help for agents under a power of attorney.
+Like many people, you may never have been an agent under a durable power of attorney before.
+That's why we created Managing someone else's money: Help for agents under a durable power of attorney in Arizona.
 This guide will help you understand what you can and cannot do in your role as an agent.
 In that role, you are a fiduciary.
 For this guide, a fiduciary is anyone named to manage money or property for someone else.
 You'll find brief tips to help you avoid problems and resources for finding more information.

 This guide is for family and friends serving as an agent, not for professionals or organizations.
 The guide does not give you legal advice.
-State laws vary, so you may have additional duties.
 Talk to a lawyer if you have questions about your duties.

-If you want to learn about making a power of attorney, this guide is not designed for you.
-Talk to a lawyer or read other guides about powers of attorney from your state bar association or others.
+If you want to learn about making a durable power of attorney, this guide is not designed for you.
+Talk to a lawyer or go to the webpage of the State Bar of Arizona, azbar.org, to see if it has helpful resources.

-Let's start with a scenario about how you might have become an agent under power of attorney
+Let's start with a scenario about how you might have become an agent under a durable power of attorney:

 Your family member or friend is worried that she will get sick and will not be able to pay her bills or make other decisions about her savings and her house.
 For this guide, let's call her Martina.
-Martina has signed a legal document called a power of attorney.
+Martina has signed a legal document called a durable power of attorney.
 In it, she names you as her agent and gives you the power to make decisions about money and property for her.

-The law gives you a lot of responsibility as Martina's agent under a power of attorney.
+The law gives you a lot of responsibility as Martina's agent under a durable power of attorney.
 You are now a fiduciary with fiduciary duties.